helixbass/helixbassment/content/blog/ad-hok-intro-at-a-glance/index.md

 ### Keep learning!

 You can do a lot with `addState()`, `addEffect()` and `addHandlers()`.
 But just as there are [more React hooks](https://reactjs.org/docs/hooks-reference.html), `ad-hok` has lots of other useful helpers.
 Explore the
-[`ad-hok` documentation](https://github.com/helixbass/ad-hok), and [file an issue](https://github.com/helixbass/ad-hok/issues) if you have any questions or need any help :sparkles:
+[`ad-hok` documentation](https://github.com/helixbass/ad-hok), and [file an issue](https://github.com/helixbass/ad-hok/issues) if you have any questions or need any help ✨